alpersimsek1/DeepFit-ML/README.md

+### This project is for Final Design Project of Computer Engineering (Koc University)
+This is a college project, so this is not commercial

 ### Using Pandas and Apache Spark (pyspark) to create food recommendation systems.
 We used Apache Sparks ALS matrix factorization to recommend foods to the users.